joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DOING

+* make the `BankAccountSupervisor` to use the `BankAccountRegistry` to register new child process

 # TODO

+* handle the `DOWN` of a registered process so that we can remove from the lookup table
-* make the `BankAccountSupervisor` to use the `BankAccountRegistry` to register new child process
+* make the use of `BankAccountRegistry` to be optional when we start a new `BankAccountServer`
 * review the way we `create an account` in the `BankServer`, maybe using the API of the `BankAccountSupervisor`
 * BUG: every time we delete an account, because of `BankServerSupervisor` a new and orphan `BankAccountServer` will be created.
 * BUG: every time a `BankAccountServer` crashes we lose the association between the new `process id` and the bank account `name`